jomapps/broadstreet-campaigns/docs/tests/full-test.md

 - use Playwright mcp

 ## Reference Docs
+**CRITICAL**:
 The docs/entity-reference folder has all the files that you should really read.
+They are the one source of truth.
+Ask me if you find conflicts.

 ## Tests